eidolon-ai/web-researcher/README.md

 The `research_agent` is the top level agent that coordinates web research using the search_agent and scraping_agent.

 ### search_agent
-Can perform free form research on the web using a Google Custom Search Engine.
+Returns web search results using <a href="https://developers.google.com/custom-search" target=_blank>Google Programmable Search Engine</a> (formerly Custom Search Engine, or CSE).

 ### scraping_agent
-Can navigate web pages (including javascript loaded content) to perform in-depth research.
+Navigates, extracts and manipulates web pages (including javascript loaded content) using <a href="https://www.crummy.com/software/BeautifulSoup/" target=_blank>beautifulsoup</a>.
+Scraped content can then be used and interpreted by another agent (in this case research_agent above).

 ## Prerequisites
 ### OpenAI API Key